Benedikt Gimber

-Benedikt Steffen Gimber (born 19 February 1997) is a German professional footballer who plays as a centre-back for 1.
-FC Heidenheim.
+Benedikt Steffen Gimber (born 19 February 1997) is a German professional footballer who plays as a centre-back for club Granada.

 Career

 In June 2017, Gimber was loaned out to Jahn Regensburg by 1899 Hoffenheim.

-In May 2017, it was announced he would join FC Ingolstadt 04 for the 2018–19 season having agreed a contract until 2021.
+In May 2018, it was announced he would join FC Ingolstadt 04 for the 2018–19 season having agreed a contract until 2021.
 The transfer fee paid to Hoffenheim was reported as €1 million.

-On 27 August 2019, he returned to Regensburg.
+On 27 August 2019, Gimber returned to Regensburg.
+On 19 August 2026, after a three-season spell at 1.
+FC Heidenheim, he moved abroad and joined Segunda División side Granada.